Nooksack Indian Tribe

 - How these people survived was by hunting, fishing, digging for clams, digging up roots, and gathering herbs.

-- In the spring and summer the Indians within each village would split up into groups.
+- In the spring and summer, the Indians within each village would split up into groups.
 Certain groups would hunt, fish, gather clams, and gather roots and herbs.
-Where as other groups would trade with neighboring villages.
+Whereas other groups would trade with neighboring villages.

-- The Nooksack Indian reservation is in Whatcom County Washington.
+- The Nooksack Indian reservation is in Whatcom County, Washington.
 Whatcom was the name of a Nooksack chief and means "noisy water" in the Nooksack language.

 - The Nooksack language became extinct around 1988.
 It belonged to the Coast Salishan family of languages spoken by Native Americans living in what is now the southwest coast of British Columbia and around the Puget Sound in what is now Washington state.

-- In 1855 the Point Elliott Treaty between the United States government and several Native American Indian tribes residing in the western Washington Territory (now Washington State) was signed.
+- In 1855, the Point Elliott Treaty between the United States government and several Native American Indian tribes residing in the western Washington Territory (now Washington State) was signed.
 The Nooksack took part in this treaty.
 The Indians gave title to the land in exchange for hunting, fishing, and gathering rights.
 The treaty established the Lummi Reservation.
 The reservation was established for several tribes; they were the Samish, Semiahmoo, Lummi, and the Nooksack.
 Some of the Nooksack people did settle there but the majority did not.

 Nooksack Recent History